lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When a fragment sender receives an L2 frame containing a Rule ID set to ABORT_RX, the fragment sender MUST abort transmission of the fragmented IPv6 datagram being transmitted, and MUST release any resources allocated for the fragmented IPv6 datagram transmission being aborted.

-A further Rule ID value may be used by an entity to signal abortion of all on- going, possibly interleaved, fragmented IPv6 datagram transmissions.
+A further Rule ID value may be used by an entity to signal abortion of all on-going, possibly interleaved, fragmented IPv6 datagram transmissions.

 ## Downlink fragment transmission